hdima/erlport/README.rst

 - ``String(unicode | list)`` - class representing an Erlang string.
 Must be
   used as a wrapper if Unicode string expected instead of a list.

+- ``BitBinary(str)`` - class representing an Erlang bitstring whose length in bits is not a multiple of 8.

 - ``decode(str)`` - function to convert binary data into a term.

 - ``encode(term)`` - function to convert a term into the external format.